Scientific name: Homalomena rubescens ‘maggy’

 - Browning leaf tips / ‘crying’ leaves: Browning on the foliage tips can often be a result of overwatering.
 Homelomena ‘Maggy’ will ‘perspire’ an excess of water via a process of guttation, creating droplets of water that appear to be expelled from the end of the leaves.

 - Yellowing leaves: A natural part of the Homelomena life cycle, older leaves will yellow and drop.
 If multiple leaves drop suddenly, it might be due to cold draughts or prolonged overwatering; let this plant dry out sufficiently between watering.
+Read for more on Idenifying Over vs Underwatering.

 - Pests: Incorrect care and lack of humidity are the main reasons pests may appear, particularly mealy bugs and red spider mite in warm dry conditions.
 Keeping humidity high is the main method of prevention.
 If pests are present, the plant can be treated with a shower and soapy water or neem oil, focusing particularly on the underside of the foliage.
 Repeat weekly and keep plant in isolation until completely pest-free.
+Read more for info on Pests and Treatment.

 - Origin: Native of Assam/ Bangladesh, Southern Asia and Southwest Pacific, in the damp humid environment of the rainforest floor.